Siege of Lahore (1043): Siege

 The Indian kingdoms taking opportunity of Mas'ud's end launched attack on the Ghaznavids.
 In 1043-4, Paramara Raja Bhoja, Anahilla, Lakshmikarna of the Kalachuris of Tripuri formed an coalition under the leadership of Tomara Raja of Delhi to end Ghaznavid rule over Punjab.
 They first captured Hansi, Thanesar, Nagarkot and other dependencies of the Ghaznavids and at last besieged Lahore.
-Following the capture of Nagarkot, the invading forces proceeded to Lahore with 10,000 calvary and numerous body of foot, besieged the city for seven months.
+Following the capture of Nagarkot, the invading forces proceeded to Lahore with 10,000 cavalry and numerous bodies of foot, besieged the city for seven months.
 The siege of the city was initiated, and its walls were quickly reduced to ruins.
 However, garrison within staunchly defended the town, engaging in fierce street-by-street combat.
 For seven months, the allied forces' attempts to capture the city were in vain.
 With no relief arriving and the garrison suffering from severe famine, the defenders, in a final act of resolve, decided to launch a bold sortie from the fort and attacked the besieging army.
 Caught off guard, the invaders were routed and fled the battlefield.